 Like it or not, they have some advantages, even though they seem like so much burden on citizens and state residents at first sight.
 While every state has the right to place indirect taxes on whatever commodity is necessary, here are a few general advantages of imposing such taxes.

-Unlike direct income taxes, they do not require you to file any document.
-It is somewhat like automatic taxation built into the commodities you purchase as a consumer.
+Unlike direct income taxes, which are closely monitored for tax compliance, they do not require you to file any document.
+However, businesses are responsible for tracking and submitting these taxes to the government It is somewhat like automatic taxation built into the commodities you purchase as a consumer.
 Furthermore, it is easy for the government to collect without completing your tax forms.

 Banning the supply and demand for certain harmful or high impact substances might only encourage full-scale supply on the black market and a resultant unrepentant demand from consumers.
-However, indirect taxes work well to modify consumer behaviours towards such discouraged or prohibited substances, eventually reducing consumption and circulation.
+However, indirect taxes levy a controlled influence on consumer behaviors towards such discouraged or prohibited substances, eventually reducing consumption and circulation in recent years.

 Final thought

 Indirect taxes are somewhat equalizing as it affects everyone from producers to retailers to consumers.
-Moreover, it creates a system for everyone to play a role in active income generation for the government.
-What’s more?
+Moreover, it creates a system where both taxing authorities and citizens play a role in active income generation for the government.
+What's more?
 Tax evasion is significantly controlled.
-However, the poor and very low-income earners are often at a disadvantage since indirect taxes don’t consider your earning capacity.
+However, the poor and very low-income earners are often at a disadvantage since indirect taxes don't consider your earning capacity.